-Even more telling than the one-year survival in evaluating the long-term success of a program is the three-year rate.
-Lucile Packard Children's Hospital Stanford's is again well below 1, even though we have the most patients, as well as many of the youngest, smallest, and most acute cases in the country.
+First in the Western U.S. to perform LAPAROSCOPIC living liver donor surgery of experience in our surgical team performing pediatric liver and intestinal transplants Liver and Intestinal Transplant Program Data Lucile Packard Children's Hospital Stanford's is again well below the 1.0 hazard ratio for three-year survival rates, even though we have the most patients, as well as many of the youngest, smallest, and most acute cases in the country.
 When it comes to hazard ratios, lower is better.